dentaro/haco3puter/README.txt

+haco3puter is a Lua game engine that runs on M5Stack.
+You can do Pico-8-like programming with it.

 try the following steps, which might help you:

 Open Visual Studio Code: To use PlatformIO, you need to open Visual Studio Code.